Yayoi Kusama: Meaning and origins of her work

 Curator Mika Yoshitake has stated that Kusama's works on display are meant to immerse the whole person into her accumulations, obsessions, and repetitions.
 These infinite, repetitive works were originally a way for Kusama to eliminate her intrusive thoughts.
 Claire Voon has described one of Kusama's mirror exhibits as being able to "transport you to quiet cosmos, to a lonely labyrinth of pulsing light, or to what could be the enveloping innards of a leviathan with the measles".

 Creating these feelings amongst audiences was intentional.
 These experiences seem to be unique to her work because Kusama wanted others to sympathise with her in her troubled life.
-Bedatri D. Choudhury has described how Kusama feeling not in control throughout her life made her, either consciously or subconsciously, want to control how others perceive time and space when entering her exhibits.
-This statement seems to imply that without her trauma, Kusama would not have created these works as well or perhaps not at all.
+Bedatri D. Choudhury has described how Kusama not feeling in control throughout her life made her, either consciously or subconsciously, want to control how others perceive time and space when entering her exhibits.
 Art had become a coping mechanism for Kusama.

+In 1962, Kusama created her work Accumulation of Stamps, 63.
+The medium used are pasted labels and ink on paper with dimensions of 23 3/4 x 29" (60.3 x 73.6 cm).
+The art was donated by Phillip Johnson to the Department of Drawings and Prints at the Museum of Modern Art.
+Kusama experienced hallucinations of flowers, dots, and nets during her childhood.
+These visions engulfed her surroundings, covering everything from ceilings to windows and walls.
+She saw the same pattern expand to encompass her body and the entire universe.
+Kusama's struggle with these hallucinations, which were linked to her mental illness, influenced her artistic style.
+To cope with her condition, Kusama adopted repeated forms in her art, using store-bought labels and stickers.
+She does not view her art as an end in itself but rather as a means to address her disability that originated in her childhood.
+The process of repetition, evident in her collages, reflects her artistic approach.
+Consequently, many of her artworks bear titles that include words like "accumulation" and "infinity".

+Art critic for The Australian newspaper, Christopher Allen, called Kusama "one of the world's most determinedly vacuous artists".